vittozo/learning/README.md

-# learning git and github
+# learning git and github, update